bigbadcyborg/ai-cancer-treatment/README.md

-My goal is to develop this ai model in a way that i can implement other types of queries such as advice referencing any material e.g. cancer diagnosis and treatments documentation/researches or The Holy Bible
+My goal is to develop this ai model in a way that i can implement other types of queries such as advice referencing any material e.g. cancer diagnosis, treatments, documentation/researches or The Holy Bible

+“In **rule-based AI**, the **fact base** provides input, the **rule base** processes it, and the **knowledge base** contains all necessary relationships.”

 [variableList.txt](https://github.com/bigbadcyborg/artificial-intelligence/blob/main/variableList.txt) <br>
 [ruleBase.txt](https://github.com/bigbadcyborg/artificial-intelligence/blob/main/variableList.txt) <br>